 (Law and Financial Markets Review, by subscription)

 This article analyses the London High Court's ruling in a matter entitled Lloyd v.
 Google, which concerns data markets and online privacy concerns.
-We have provided a market-based, economic perspective in our commentary.
+We have provided a market-based, economic perspective in our commentary, to explain our criticism of the UK High Court's ruling.

 Update: The Court of Appeal reversed the High Court's ruling (Oct.
 2019)